MohitR1999/arthsaathi/README.md

 ### Authentication

-All the responsibilities related to authentication reside in `as-auth`
+All the responsibilities related to authentication reside in `apps/auth`

 ### Money Handling

-All the expense related stuff goes inside `as-money-handler`
+All the expense related stuff goes inside `apps/money-handler`

 ### Reporting

-All the reporting work is done by `as-reporter`
+All the reporting work is done by `apps/reporter`

-### UI

-The web client is present in `as-client`

 ## How to get started?